MicrosoftDocs/azure-docs/articles/api-management/howto-protect-backend-frontend-azure-ad-b2c.md

 1. Click "New user flow"
 1. Choose the 'Sign up and sign in' user flow type, and select 'Recommended' and then 'Create'
 1. Give the policy a name and record it for later.
 For this example, you can use "Frontendapp_signupandsignin"
-1. Under 'Identity providers' and "Local accounts", check 'Email sign up' (or 'User Id sign up' depending on the config of your B2C tenant) and click OK.
-This configuration is because we'll be registering local B2C accounts, not deferring to another identity provider (like a social identity provider) to utilize a user's existing social media account.
+1. Under 'Identity providers' and "Local accounts", check 'Email sign up' (or 'User ID sign up' depending on the config of your B2C tenant) and click OK.
+This configuration is because we'll be registering local B2C accounts, not deferring to another identity provider (like a social identity provider) to use an user's existing social media account.
 1. Leave the MFA and conditional access settings at their defaults.
 1. Under 'User Attributes and claims', click 'Show More...' then choose the claim options that you want your users to enter and have returned in the token.
 Check at least 'Display Name' and 'Email Address' to collect, with 'Display Name' and 'Email Addresses' to return (pay careful attention to the fact that you are collecting emailaddress, singular, and asking to return email addresses, multiple), and click 'OK', then click 'Create'.
 1. Click on the user flow that you created in the list, then click the 'Run user flow' button.